dapiced/rhel_vmware_disk_manager/README.md

 Ansible role rhel_vmware_disk_manager
 =====================================

-1- Added disk vmware, partition, lvg, lvol, format, mount and * extend * lv for rhel 7 and 8 (option a or b or c or d or e or f)
+1- Add vmware disk, partition, lvg, lvol, format, mount and * extend * lv for rhel 7 and 8 (option a or b or c or d or e or f)
 2- Existing LV / mountpoint extension. the vg in question must have enough space, please check before (option g)

 Required